Post-College Career Advice for the Class of 2020

 Learn an in-demand skill through an online short course

 Another positive, proactive thing you can do while job searching is take an online short course, commonly known as a MOOC (massive open online course).
 MOOCs are an accessible, affordable, and flexible way to learn new skills online; available through providers like edX and Coursera, they are often delivered in partnership with a university.
 They typically enroll hundreds or thousands of students at a time, have open enrollment, and are self-paced.

 MOOC options vary considerably, so you’ll need to do your homework before picking one.
 You can take a single course or potentially take a series of courses that results in some form of credential.
 MOOCs are available on a wide variety of subjects, especially in-demand professional skills like data analysis, computer programming, and leadership.

 MOOCs can be valuable skill building tools, but keep in mind that you’ll get out of it what you put into it.
 The average completion rate for MOOCs is just 5-15 percent, meaning the vast majority of people who start one don’t finish it.
 If self-motivation and accountability aren’t your strong suits, consider realistically whether this is a good option for you.

 Can taking a MOOC increase your employability?
 Survey data suggests that while employers see MOOCs as a skill builder, they don’t view MOOCs as a substitute for a degree program.
-A recent survey of more than 700 global corporate recruiters found that when evaluating talent, just six percent say they’d characterize short courses, micro-credentials, and MOOCs as a substitute for a graduate business degree.
+The Graduate Management Admission Council’s (GMAC) annual Corporate Recruiters Survey found that when evaluating talent, just six percent say they’d characterize short courses, micro-credentials, and MOOCs as a substitute for a graduate business degree.
 More often, recruiters see MOOCs as a professional development tool (45% of corporate recruiters), a tool to explore a personal interest (39%), or a method to gauge interest in a topic or subject area (38%).

 Stay in school for a year and earn a business master’s degree